vndee/redis-data-structures/docs/usage.md

 ### LRU Cache

 Least Recently Used cache with automatic eviction.
+Perfect for caching with size limits.

 ```python
 # Initialize with capacity